 - Sunday: Closed

 headspace Bundaberg is operated by United Synergies is a not-for-profit organisation established in 1989.
 Everything we do is dedicated to building better lives.
 United Synergies support people across Southern Queensland from our sites in Tewantin, Maroochydore, Toowoomba and Caboolture. .
-All headspace centres are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Central Queensland, Wide Bay, Sunshine Coast PHN is an independent not-for-profit commissioning organisation funded by the Commonwealth Department of Health to improve the health outcomes of the region..

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.